Error Estimates for Nitsche's Method on Approximate Domains: Refined Error Estimates

 where $r = \max(p+1,2+\epsilon)$. \end{thm}

 \begin{rem}[Condition for Optimal $L^2$ Convergence] The estimate in Theorem~\ref{thm:l2-error} holds under the same assumptions as the energy norm estimate.
-To recover optimal order convergence of order $h^{p+1}$ in the $L^2$-norm, the boundary location error must in addition satisfy $\delta \lesssim h^{p+1}$. \end{rem}
+It therefore guarantees optimal order convergence of order \(h^{p+1}\) in the \(L^2\)-norm provided that the boundary location error additionally satisfies \(\delta \lesssim h^{p+1}\). \end{rem}

 \begin{proof} Set $e_h = u^e-u_h$ and let \(\phi \in H^1_0(\Omega_\delta)\) solve the dual problem